Morten Messerschmidt

 Morten Messerschmidt (born 13 November 1980) is a Danish politician and since 2022 leader of the Danish People's Party.
 He was an elected Member of the Folketing at the 2019 Danish general election having previously served from 2005 to 2009.
-At the 2014 European Parliament election, he was elected a Member of the European Parliament for Denmark with 465,758; the highest number of personal votes ever cast at a Danish election.
+At the 2014 European Parliament election, he was elected a Member of the European Parliament for Denmark with 465,758 personal votes; the highest number of personal votes ever cast at a Danish election.

 Personal life

-Morten Messerschmidt was born on 13 November 1980 in Frederikssund as the son of worker Carsten Christoffersen and municipal secretary Inge Messerschmidt.
+Morten Messerschmidt was born on 13 November 1980 in Frederikssund as the son of worker Carsten Christofersen and municipal secretary Inge Messerschmidt.
 He graduated from Sankt Annæ Gymnasium in 1999 and became a cand.jur (Master of Laws) from the University of Copenhagen in 2009.
 He served as a church singer in Islebjerg Church from 1999 to 2005.
 In 2003, Messerschmidt participated in the TV program Big Brother V.I.P. with i.a.
 Carl-Mar Møller, Helena Blach Lavrsen and Lise Lotte Lohmann.
 The latter later introduced him to Bakkens Hvile singer Dot Wessman, with whom he became girlfriend and cohabitant with in 2007.
 Together in 2008, they released and jointly performed on the Christmas album Jul i Europa (Christmas in Europe).
 On 9 June 2015, Messerschmidt announced that they had separated later announcing their reunion on 1 July 2016.

 In November 2019, Messerschmidt's sister, Line Messerschmidt, was murdered in a double homicide by Martin Christensen Degn; after which in 2021 Morten became the legal guardian of her children.